PreparED: An Online Resource for Eating Disorders Education

 Eating disorders affect up to 4% of the population, depending on the disorder.
 Despite popular misconceptions, these disorders do not discriminate.
 They have serious implications on morbidity and mortality.
 Early identification and intervention is associated with improved outcomes, and therefore essential.

-Eating disorders education has historically been limited in curricula for health care trainees.
-For example, a UK national medical school survey determined that, on average, medical students received less than two hours of teaching about eating disorders, and 20% of programs did not cover the topic at all.
 This is not so far from some realities here in the U.S. A survey of medical residents and fellows at an academic medical center in the U.S. similarly found that many trainees had limited exposure to and knowledge of eating disorders.
-A national survey of accredited programs in internal medicine, pediatrics, family medicine, psychiatry, and child and adolescent psychiatry found that trainees specializing in caring for children and teens are receiving the most eating disorder education, either in the form of lectures or clinical experience, relative to other groups; but, a whopping 80% of programs did not offer any scheduled or elective eating disorder rotations.
+A national survey of accredited programs in internal medicine, pediatrics, family medicine, psychiatry, and child and adolescent psychiatry found that trainees specializing in caring for children and teens are receiving the most eating disorder education, either in the form of lectures or clinical experience, relative to other groups.
+However, a whopping 80% of programs did not offer any scheduled or elective eating disorder rotations.

 Is there any good news here?
 Believe it or not – yes, we think so.

-PreparED is freely available.
-It provides a broad overview of basic but essential information in six stand-alone, online modules: diagnosis, assessment, risk factors, medical complications, treatment, and relationship to obesity.
 It is interactive, with quiz questions embedded, and (we hope!) engaging to the learner.
 There are downloadable learning tools for students to have as a future reference.
-Though we aimed the curriculum at healthcare students, early feedback suggests it may also find an audience in post-graduate healthcare providers (and perhaps some eager undergraduate students).
+We aimed the curriculum at healthcare students.
+But early feedback suggests it may also find an audience in post-graduate healthcare providers (and perhaps some eager undergraduate students).

 © The Feed, 2013-present.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s authors is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to the article’s author and The Feed with appropriate and specific direction to the original content.

-3 Comments
+7 Comments

 1. Thank you for sharing this useful information, Deborah!
 I agree that adequate training of health care personnel is important in early identification and intervention in cases of eating disorders.
 It is important to remember that the feelings of fatness and fear of weight gain in people can indicate this disorder and should not be ignored.